brockai/brockai/README.md

-brockai provides a plaform designed to make prototyping ML/AI apps faster and easier.
-Data can be ingested, preprocessed, modeled, tranined and more.
+brockai provides a platform designed to make prototyping ML/AI apps faster and easier.
+Data can be ingested, preprocessed, modeled, trained and more.
 Beautiful production ready user interfaces are built with Python for specific use cases.

 SAO Stack (Streamlit - Airflow - OpenSearch)